davidklehr/tree-species-unmixing/setup_guide.md

       └-...

 ```
-The first folder...
+The first folder ("SplineReconstruction") contains the feature raster, which is the reconstructed S2 time-series.
+In principle it can contain any kind of features you want to use for classification.
+As the reconstruction is performed using FORCE (Link) it is stored in a datacube structure.
-Anyway, the workflow will also work, if the Time-Series Image is not stored in datacube structure but in a single .tif raster.
+Anyway, the workflow will also work, if the feature raster image is not stored in this structure but in a single .tif raster.
 However, I strongly recommend this structure, because otherwise parallellization in later scripts will have no impact and the processing time will increase.

+The second folder ("unmixing") contains subfolders, where intermediate results of the individual python scripts will be stored.

+The last folder only contains the relevant python scripts and the paramterfile(s), for easy comannd line commands.

 ## Processing

-1. Schritt 1 ausführen:
+1. Step 1 - rasterize pure training points:
     ```bash
-    python src/step_1.py --input "input_datei.csv"
+    python *folder_of_processing/Tree_Species_Unmixing/python/1_avg_rasterize_pure_points.py
     ```
+    In the first step ...

 2. Schritt 2:
     ```bash
     python src/step_2.py --input "output_schritt_1.csv"